 Instructions

-- Place the chicken breasts between two sheets of wax paper or plastic wrap.
+- Place the 2-4 boneless skinless chicken breasts between two sheets of wax paper or plastic wrap.
 Using the flat side of a meat tenderizer, pound breasts to approximately 1/2 inch uniform thickness.
 Pieces may be very large, in this case, cut in half.

 - Place in a baking dish large enough for them to fit in a single layer.
-Season to taste with salt and pepper and cover with cooking sherry.
+Season to taste with coarse kosher salt & pepperand cover with 1 cup dry sherry.
 Set aside until ready to cook, a minimum of 30 minutes.

-- In a heavy bottom saucepan, heat the chicken broth, mushrooms, dark soy sauce, unsalted butter and cornstarch mixture over low heat.
+- In a heavy bottom saucepan, heat the 3 cups low-sodium chicken broth, sliced 8 ounces shiitake mushrooms, 2 tablespoons dark soy sauce, 3 tablespoons unsalted butter and cornstarch mixture over low heat.
 Whisk until smooth.
 Sauce should start to thicken and mushrooms will cook down.
 Do not bring to a boil, whisk every 2-3 minutes while making the chicken.
 When it reaches a gravy consistency, remove from heat or place on a "warm" setting.

 - In a shallow dish or bowl place the remaining 6 tablespoons all purpose flour and lightly season with salt and pepper.